francescofers/TAS2RsPredictor/README.md

     -g, --ground_truth    Set to TRUE if you want to check if the input SMILES are already present in the ground truth dataset
     -p, --plot            Set to TRUE if you want to plot the UGrad-CAMs

-Baically, the user can run the code by providing a SMILES string (-c input) or a file containing SMILES strings (-f input).
+Basically, the user can run the code by providing a SMILES string (-c input) or a file containing SMILES strings (-f input).
 The code will return the prediction of the model in the output folder defined using the -d option (folder 'results' otherwise).

 Note that the -p option is available only for the GCN model.
 It allows the user to plot the UGrad-CAMs of the input molecules.
 If you have a lot of molecules, this could take a while.